Minecraft – Pocket Edition Review

 Minecraft is a game about placing blocks and going on adventures.

-Pocket Edition includes Survival and Creative modes, multiplayer over a local Wi-Fi network, infinite worlds, caves, new biomes, mobs, villages and lots more.
+Pocket Edition includes Survival and Creative modes, multiplayer over a local Wi-Fi network, infinite worlds, caves, biomes, mobs, villages, custom skins, fishing, boats, and lots more.
 Craft, create and explore anywhere in the world so long as you have hands spare and battery to burn.

 There’s never been a better time to enjoy Minecraft on the move.